 Mr. Winn is President of Seabord Capital Corp., which provides investment analysis and financial services to companies operating in the energy and mining sectors.
 He is also President of Seabord Services Corp., a Canadian company that provides management, administrative, and regulatory services to private and public mining companies.
 Prior to starting Seabord Capital in January 2013, Mr. Winn was President of Terrasearch Inc. (1997 to 2012) a predecessor company to Seabord Capital.
 He also worked as an analyst for Global Resource Investments Ltd. (1993 to 1997) where he specialized in the evaluation of emerging oil and gas and mining companies.
 Mr. Winn has worked in the oil and gas industry since 1983 and the mining industry since 1992, and is currently a director and officer of several companies operating in Canada, Latin America, Europe and Africa.
-Mr. Winn received a B.Sc. in geology from the University of Southern California.
+Mr. Winn received a B.Sc. in Geology from the University of Southern California.

-Brian Bayley (Director)
+Brian E. Bayley (Director)

-Mr. Bayley is currently the President of Earlston Management Corp., formerly Ionic Management Corp. (private management company) since December 1996.
-From June 2003 to July 2013, Mr. Bayley was director of Quest Capital Corp. (a predecessor company to Sprott Resource Lending Corp.), a publicly traded resource lending company listed on the TSX and NYSE MKT.
-Mr. Bayley was also the Resource Lending Advisor from September 2010 to June 2013, President and Chief Executive Officer from May 2009 to September 2010, Co-chairman from January 2008 to May 2009, Chief Executive Officer from June 2003 to March 2008, and President from June 2003 to January 2008.
+Mr. Bayley is currently the President of Earlston Management Corp., (private management company) since December 1996 and Executive Chairman of Earlston Investments Corp., (private merchant bank) since January 2018.
+Previously he held the following positions with Quest Capital Corp. (a predecessor company to Sprott Resource Lending Corp.), a publicly traded resource lending company listed on the TSX and NYSE: Director from June 2003 to July 2013; Resource Lending Advisor from Sept.
+2010 to June 2013; President and Chief Executive Officer from May 2009 to September 2010; Co-Chairman From January 2008 to May 2009; Chief Executive Officer from June 2003 to March 2008; and President from June 2003 to January 2008.
 Mr. Bayley is also a director and officer of several other public companies and holds an MBA from Queen's University.

-Brian Levet (Director)
+Brian K. Levet (Director)

-Mr. Levet draws on over 35 years of diversified executive and management experience in mineral exploration, project startup, and mine development and operations.
+Mr. Levet draws on over 40 years of diversified executive and management experience in mineral exploration, mine development and operations.
 He began his career with Rio Tinto Rhodesia and Zimbabwe Iron and Steel Company.
-The majority of Mr. Levet's career was with Newmont Mining Company, most recently as the Group Executive for Worldwide Exploration, and after 27 years of service he announced his retirement in early 2011.
+The majority of Mr. Levet's career was with Newmont Mining Company (27 years), retiring in 2011 as the Group Executive for Worldwide Exploration.
 His distinguished career has been built upon a track record of team-oriented discovery success, with a number of these discoveries currently in production.
 He is recognized within the mining industry for exploration expertise and team leadership that resulted in a number of major discoveries, including the Batu Hijau and Elang copper-gold deposits in Indonesia, the North Lanut gold deposit in North Sulawesi, Indonesia, the McPhillamys gold deposit in New South Wales, Australia, as well as playing a significant role in the identification of Yanacocha as a world-class gold mining camp.
 Mr. Levet has a B.Sc. in Geology from the University of London.

-Larry Okada (Director)
+Larry M. Okada (Director)

-Larry Okada is a CPA, CA professional accountant in British Columbia and Alberta, as well as a Certified Public Accountant in Washington State.
-He has been in public practice with Deloitte's, his own firm, and PricewaterhouseCoopers LLP for over 35 years.
-For more than 30 years, the majority of Mr. Okada's clients have been public mining companies listed on the TSX-V. Larry currently sits on a committee with the Institute of Chartered Accountants of British Columbia.
-As an independent director, Mr. Okada's extensive experience in accounting, finance, and corporate governance will further strengthen the Company's Board of Directors in these key areas.
+Mr. Okada is a Chartered Professional Accountant in British Columbia and Alberta, as well as a Certified Public Accountant in Washington State.
+He has been in public practice with Deloitte LLP, his own firm, Okada & Partners, and PricewaterhouseCoopers LLP for over 35 years.
+For more than 30 years, the majority of Mr. Okada's clients have been public mining companies listed on the TSX-V and TSE.
+Mr. Okada has extensive experience in accounting, finance, and corporate governance.